DayZFE/vue-poly/README.md

 }
 ```

-Hide the provider value, so the subtree of components will not get undefined
+Hide the provider value, so the subtree of current components will not get undefined

 ## OptionalInjection